omnetpp/omnetpp/doc/src/userguide/ide-extensions.rst

 .. tip::

-   Read the :ref:`ide-developers-guide` for more information about how to install the PDE and how to develop plug-in extensions for the IDE.
+   Read the :ref:`ide-developers-guide` for more information on how to install the PDE and how to develop plug-in extensions for the IDE.